Engineering Asset Inspection - An Avian Case Study

 Avian Australia, a digital imaging, surveying and visualisation company who partners with the AEC (Architecture, Engineering and Construction) industry to deliver quality assured, digital data and visualisations on real-world environments including assets, sites, terrain and buildings.

-In this example we review the benefits of using Avian Australia for asset inspection and condition reporting.
+In this example we review the benefits of using Avian Australia for engineering asset inspection and condition reporting.

-“Avian Australia partners with engineering firms to support asset inspection and condition reporting with RoVs (Remotely Operated Vehicles) both in the air and on the ground."
+“Avian Australia partners with engineering firms to support engineering asset inspection and condition reporting with RoVs (Remotely Operated Vehicles) both in the air and on the ground."

 To complete a periodic inspection process these assets require a custom built gantry with assets taken out of service while the engineering team completes the inspection.
 This can take days to complete for a routine maintenance inspection.